 - Make the beef.
 Mix spices together and rub over the outside of the beef making sure it is coated.
 Add to the bowl of a slow cooker with ¼ cup of water and cook on high for 6 hours.

-Assemble the bowls.
-Place cauliflower rice and pulled beef in a bowl with your choice of extras, including sliced lettuce and red cabbage.
-I also like to add some red capsicum that I have cooked in a little olive oil until tender.
-Serve bowls with avocado, fresh herbs and a generous squeeze of lime.
+- Assemble the bowls.
+Place cauliflower rice and pulled beef in a bowl with your choice of extras, including red capsicum and red cabbage.
+Serve bowls with avocado, fresh herbs if desired and a generous squeeze of lime.

 Nutritional information is provided as a guide only and is calculated using automated online tools, therefore we cannot guarantee the accuracy.
 We encourage you to make your own calculations based on the actual ingredients used in your recipe.

 This recipe is one of my go-to favs!
 Not only is it really delicious, but it’s incredibly easy to make too!
 Get it started in the morning, then you only have a minimal amount of pre-dinner prep to have a healthy tasty meal on the table.
 Highly recommend this recipe!

 Thanks so much Ash, happy to hear you love this recipe as much as I do!